ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_integration_4.png?raw=true "Ansible refactoring")

-Amount of tests was increasing, the project was growing.
-As a result, in the bad case out tests were executing for 60 minutes.
-For dealing with that we decided to remove integration tests via VMs & use the only docker.
-Also, we replaced testinfra via ansible verifier for unifying toolset.
+The amount of tests was increasing.
+The project was growing.
+As a result, in the worst case our tests were executing for 60 minutes.
+To deal with that we decided to remove integration tests via VMs & use just the docker.
+Also, we replaced testinfra via Ansible verifier for unifying toolset.

 ![Ansible refactoring](assets/at_integration_5.png?raw=true "Ansible refactoring")